 We’ve seen QR Codes grow in popularity in direct mail across a wide range of industries.
 This year, we’ve noticed several providers using it as a way to access online plan information, meeting schedules and more.
 This example from Arkansas Blue Medicare uses a QR Code to drive prospects to their website.
 Knowing QR Codes are a mobile-driven technology, it was nice to see that the provider also optimized their website for mobile viewing, creating a seamless user experience.

 Seminars go virtual

 Social distancing has created a unique set of obstacles to Medicare’s standard one-on-one and group meetings.
 Fortunately, over the course of this year, the 65+ demographic has grown more comfortable with online meetings.
 We’re seeing a growing number of providers offering virtual seminars.
 In many instances, as is the case with this example from WellCare, the virtual seminar was positioned as a safe way to get information (as opposed to simply a convenient option).

 The elephant in the room

 While no providers talked about the pandemic by name, some did directly address the public health crisis, specifically in regards to the growing need to make sure the prospect has the right amount of coverage for any future health issues.
 This direct mail letter from Allwell not only acknowledges the impact of the pandemic, but also repositions its plan benefits to directly address the new challenges many prospects face.

 It will be interesting to see if these new trends have an impact on Medicare Advantage enrollment through the rest of the AEP season.
 We’ll be keeping our eye on more marketing examples, as well as what seemed to work and what didn’t.

 If you’re an insurer looking for a strategic partner for Medicare marketing, we’d love to talk to you about your marketing challenges and objectives.
-Contact Jim McDonald, director of business development, at 518-456-3015.
+Contact Jim McDonald, head of strategic growth, at 518-940-4882.